dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v2/query-language.md

    ?component knora-api:seqnum ?seqnum . # return the sequence number in the response ?component knora-api:hasStillImageFileValue ?file . # return the StillImageFile in the response } WHERE {
-   ?component a knora-api:Resource . # explicit type annotation for the component searched for, required ?component a knora-api:StillImageRepresentation . # additional restriction of the type of component, optional

-   ?component knora-api:isPartOf <http://rdfh.ch/c5058f3a> . # component relates to compound resource via this property
-   knora-api:isPartOf knora-api:objectType knora-api:Resource . # type annotation for linking property, required
-   <http://rdfh.ch/c5058f3a> a knora-api:Resource . # type annotation for compound resource, required

-   ?component knora-api:seqnum ?seqnum . # component must have a sequence number, no further restrictions given knora-api:seqnum knora-api:objectType xsd:integer . # type annotation for the value property, required ?seqnum a xsd:integer . # type annotation for the sequence number, required
+   ?component a knora-api:StillImageRepresentation . # restriction of the type of component ?component knora-api:isPartOf <http://rdfh.ch/c5058f3a> . # component relates to a compound resource via this property ?component knora-api:seqnum ?seqnum . # component must have a sequence number ?component knora-api:hasStillImageFileValue ?file . # component must have a StillImageFile }

-   ?component knora-api:hasStillImageFileValue ?file . # component must have a StillImageFile, no further restrictions given knora-api:hasStillImageFileValue knora-api:objectType knora-api:StillImageFile . # type annotation for the value property, required
-   ?file a knora-api:StillImageFile . # type annotation for the StillImageFile, required }
-ORDER BY ASC(?seqnum) # order by sequence number, ascending OFFSET 0 #get first page of results
+ORDER BY ASC(?seqnum) # order by sequence number, ascending OFFSET 0 # get first page of results
 ```

 The `incunabula:book` with the IRI `http://rdfh.ch/c5058f3a` has